DawievLill/Macro-318/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DawievLill/Macro-318/HEAD)

+Once the program has finished running you need to go to the notebooks folder and then click on the appropriate notebook.

-This course schedule will be updated frequently, so please check before the tutorial for the video recording and notes
+This course schedule will be updated frequently, so please check before the tutorial for the video recording and notes.
+The links to the notebooks can also be found below.
+However, these are not interactive, so you can not run them unless you have Python, Julia and Jupyter installed on your computer.
+You will only be able to view their content.
+I will speak about this some more in the lecture.

 |  Tutorial | Topic                                                          | Notebook                                                                                                                          |
 |--------|-------------------------------------------------------------- |--------------------------------------------------------------------------------------------------------------------------------|